 To put a bar in your basement, you’ll need to set aside some space for it.
-You’ll also want to decide how much of your beer, wine, and other spirits to display.
+You’ll also need to decide how much of your beer, wine, and other spirits to display.
 You need to decide on lighting, seating, cabinets for storage.
 You need to create an entertainment space, maybe a pool table or multiple big screen TVs.
 Get creative with the style.
 You can go modern, rustic, vintage, the options are limitless.

-If this is the route you go, you’ll also want to decide how to show them off to the world.
+If this is the route you go, decide how to show them off to the world.
 Wine racks are great, but so are mini-fridges, wooden kegs, and draft beer pulls.

-Decide on which materials you want to use (mix it up!), keeping in mind any theme you want to incorporate into the space.
-Your bar is your personal escape from the world, so it should be exactly like you want it.
+Decide on which elements to use (mix it up!), keeping in mind any theme you need to incorporate into the space.
+Your bar is your personal escape from the world, so it should be exactly like you envisioned it.

 And don’t forget TV’s!
 If you’re a sports fanatic, nothing says basement bar like a couple of mounted televisions behind the bar itself.
-You can drink all night and shout at the referees, all without having the bouncer give you the boot halfway through the game!
+You can drink all night and shout at the referees, and no bouncer to give you the boot halfway through the game!

 What Makes Basement Bars So Great